 Murton Trust Nature Reserve

-The Nature Reserve at Murton Farm is a great place to visit for a 30 Days Wild adventure, or at any time of year.
-We love exploring the huge reserve and back in April we were invited to do a Rucksack Ramble around the reserve, which was great fun.
+The Nature Reserve at Murton Farm is a great place to visit during 30 Days Wild, or at any time of year.
+We love exploring the huge reserve and back in April we were invited to do a Rucksack Ramble around the reserve, which we all loved.

 It’s free to explore the reserve and if you want to take one of their rucksacks with you on a wild adventure it costs £5.
 You need to book in advance.